raditya1117/HoneyBadger/python-errors/article.md

 increment_till_hundred(80)
 ```

-In the increment_till_hundred function, we haven't defined any condition for the function to return a value if the value of x reaches 10.
-Hence, the function keeps making the recursive call, exceeding the limit of 1000 recursive calls and the program runs into RecursionError with the message `RecursionError: maximum recursion depth exceeded while calling a Python object`, as shown below:
+In the `increment_till_hundred` function, we haven't defined any termination condition if the value of `x` reaches 100.
+Hence, the function keeps making the recursive call, exceeding the limit of 1000 recursive calls, and the program runs into `RecursionError` with the message `RecursionError: maximum recursion depth exceeded while calling a Python object`, as shown below:

 ```py
 Traceback (most recent call last):